Rob Saka

-Rob Saka is an American lawyer and politician elected to represent District 1 of the Seattle City Council, which encompasses all of West Seattle.
+Rob Saka (born January 21, 1983) is an American lawyer and politician elected to represent District 1 of the Seattle City Council, which encompasses all of West Seattle.

 Biography

-Saka was born in Minneapolis, MN and grew up in the foster care system before his Nigerian immigrant father "rescued" him and began raising him as a single father.
+Saka was born in Minneapolis, Minnesota and grew up in the foster care system before his Nigerian immigrant father "rescued" him and began raising him as a single father.
 He grew up in with financial hardships, living in public and low-income housing.
 After high school, Saka joined the United States Air Force and served for ten years as an intelligence officer.

 Saka graduated from the University of Washington, then the Hastings Law School, where he earned his Doctor of Jurisprudence degree.
 After law school, he moved back to Seattle in the Delridge neighborhood, where he currently resides.
 Saka was hired by Microsoft as a product attorney before joining Meta Platforms as an associate general counsel.

 Before his city council run, Saka was appointed to several city and county commissions, including the King County Charter Review Commission, the King County Redistricting Commission, and a Seattle Police Chief search committee.